ronaldmego/ronaldmego.github.io/index.md

 ## Profile

-Ronald holds a B.Sc. in Statistics and an MBA, offering a blended profile across Data, Analytics, Technology, and Business.
-He has over 15 years of experience in the Telco, Fintech, and Digital sectors.
-He has primarily led projects in Data Strategy, Data Governance, Business Intelligence, and Artificial Intelligence.
-Ronald is proficient in programming languages to address Data, Analytics, ML, and automation needs.
-He has led Analytics and Data Engineering teams, focusing on creating value with data efficiently, optimizing budgets, and achieving monetizable results.
-He bridges the gap between technical language and business needs by translating complex data and analytics concepts into projects that align with the goals of C-level stakeholders.
-The roles Ronald has held include Data Team Manager, Sr. Data Analyst, Sr. Data Scientist, and Sr. Data Engineer.
+Ronald is a senior Data professional with over 15 years of experience in the Telecommunications, Fintech, and Digital sectors.
+He has a hybrid profile in Data, Analytics, Technology, and Business, which has enabled him to lead projects in Data Strategy, Data Governance, Business Intelligence, Machine Learning, Artificial Intelligence, and Data Monetization.
+He has focused on driving value through data efficiently, achieving tangible results in finance, growth, and customer experience.
+He has led multidisciplinary and multicultural teams, bridging the gap between business needs and C-level stakeholders with the technical language of his teams.
+This approach has allowed him to translate complex concepts into solutions aligned with strategic business goals while strengthening team integration with key areas such as technology, cybersecurity, marketing, and finance.
+Ronald has held roles such as Data Team Manager, Sr. Data Analyst, Sr. Data Scientist, and Sr. Data Engineer.
+He is proficient in programming languages like SQL, Python, and R, and combines a strong background in Statistics with an MBA.
+This allows him to transform mathematical, statistical, and programming foundations into strategic value for the business while fostering a strong Data Culture within the organization.

 ## Professional Experience